jwpconsulting/projectify/docs/styleguide.md

 - The app uses Django templates (not Jinja2).
 - The app uses HTMX and only sometimes alpine.js
 - Refer to `docs/templatetags.md` for guidance what template tags to use.
+- To style templates, Projectify uses [Tailwind version 3](https://v3.tailwindcss.com/).
+Refer to the tailwind configuration at `tailwind.config.js`.

 # Testing